The-DevSec-Blueprint/devsecblueprint.github.io/docs/projects/devsecops-home-lab/create-and-configure-pipeline/creating-repository.md

     }
     post {
         always {
-            sh 'docker image prune -f'
             cleanWs()
         }
     }
 }
 ```

-This pipeline will:
+This pipeline performs the following steps:

-- Clone the repository from Gitea.
+1. **Clone the Repository**: Pulls the `owasp-juice-shop` project from a Gitea repository.
+2. **Build the Application**: Builds a Docker image of the application and tags it with the build number.
+3. **Run Security Scans**:
+   - **SonarQube**: Analyzes code quality and enforces a quality gate.
-- Build the project using NPM and Docker.
+   - **Trivy**: Scans the Docker image for vulnerabilities (HIGH and CRITICAL).
-- Perform security scans using SonarQube and Trivy.
-- Push the Docker image to a registry.
+4. **Publish to Nexus**: Tags and pushes the built Docker image to a Nexus Docker registry.
-- Deploy the application to a server.
+5. **Deploy**: Pulls the latest Docker image from Nexus and deploys it to a specific server, replacing any existing instance.
+6. **Cleanup**: Cleans up the workspace after the build.

+This ensures that the application is built, scanned, pushed to the registry, and deployed securely and automatically.

 ## Conclusion